-The following information provides instructions that supplement the PAPPG and the NSF Grants.gov Application Guide.
+The following information provides instructions that supplement the Proposal & Award Policies & Procedures Guide (PAPPG).

-Cover Page: The title should be descriptive of the project and avoid acronyms or proper names that merely identify, rather than describe the research project.
-Any relevant prefixes as per PAPPG or other solicitation (eg RUI, RCN) guidelines should be applied to the title.
+Cover Page: The title should be descriptive of the project and avoid acronyms or proper names that merely identify rather than describe the research project.
+Any relevant prefixes as per PAPPG or other solicitation (e.g., RUI:, RCN:) guidelines should be applied to the title.